Rock and Water decreases bullying and depressive feelings, and increases self-esteem, self-regulation and social acceptance

-Brian Hayes is a teacher with over 25 experience in high schools, as a history teacher and deputy principal.
-He has extensive experience in developing programs to improve outcomes for boys and men, with a particular focus on pedagogy and strategies to enhance social and emotional development.
+Brian is a teacher with over 25 experience in high schools, as a history teacher and deputy principal.
+He has extensive experience in developing programs to improve outcomes for all students through authentic pedagogy.
+He worked as a presenter for the Family Action Centre as it delivered modules Australia wide for the Success for Boys initiative from 2003 to 2005, with a particular focus on pedagogy and strategies to enhance social and emotional development.

-A 6th Degree Black Belt and a national and world champion in karate, Brian left teaching to pursue his passion for martial arts leadership in 2005.
-He is currently principal of the Hunter Valley Martial Arts Centre, which has full-time academies in Warners Bay, Belmont North, Waratah and Morisset.
-The four full-time studios employ over 30 full and part-time teachers and administrative staff, so Brian’s focus has been to develop dynamic leadership teams.
+A 7th Degree Black Belt and a national and world champion in karate, Brian left teaching to pursue his passion for martial arts leadership in 2005.
+He is currently principal of the Hunter Valley Martial Arts Centre, which has several full-time academies in Newcastle and Lake Macquarie.
+The five full-time studios employ over 30 full and part-time teachers and administrative staff, so Brian’s focus has been to develop dynamic leadership teams.

-Brian is a Master Rock and Water trainer, and has taught accreditation workshops in schools in NSW and interstate.
+Brian was appointed by Freerk Ykema as Australia’s first Master Rock and Water trainer, and has taught accreditation workshops in schools in NSW and interstate.
 In 2014, he was invited by Rock and Water founder and author, Freerk Ykema, to present a workshop at the International Rock and Water Advanced Trainers Workshop in Utrecht, in The Netherlands.
 He was engaged as a Rock and Water facilitator for the Family Action Centre, University of Newcastle from 2006 until 2014.
 His role was to present Rock and Water accreditation workshops to teachers, community workers, correction services, counselors and chaplains throughout Australia.
-In late 2014, he was invited by Freerk Ykema to form a new company, Lighthouse Education, to manage Rock and Water training and accreditation in NSW, ACT and Tasmania.
+In late 2014, he was invited by Freerk Ykema to form a new company, Rock and Water Australia, to manage Rock and Water training and accreditation in NSW, ACT, TAS, WA, SA, NT and VIC.

 Brian has worked closely with friend and mentor Freerk Ykema, to develop quality Rock and Water delivery in Australia.
-He has taught over one hundred 3 Day Accreditation courses since 2006, and has also shared responsibility with other Master Instructors to deliver the 2 Day Focus on Primary workshops.
-Brian also continues to teach Rock and Water in primary and high schools, as well as host Rock and Water intensive camps at his Hunter Valley Martial Arts Centre in Warners Bay, NSW.
+As Australia’s most experienced Master Instructor, Brian has taught over three hundred Rock and Water Accreditation courses since 2006, and now shares responsibility with other Master Instructors to deliver the Rock and Water Australia wide.
+Brian also continues to work with his team of Rock and Water instructors to deliver programs in local primary and high schools, as well as host Rock and Water intensive camps at his Hunter Valley Martial Arts Centre in Warners Bay, NSW.

 Brian has developed his leadership and learning program for industry, and worked with management, new miners and miner drivers at Donaldson coal for over two years.
 The program aimed to develop Communication, Courage and Mindfulness in the context of leadership and personal growth within the mining industry.
 Using the framework of the Rock and Water program, participants engaged in hands on learning using a psycho-physical didactic to gain new understandings on overcoming personal limitations, understanding boundaries, negotiation skills using Rock and Water principles, and avoiding conflict with dignity.